Kearsle/downloads-auto-sorter/README.md

 ## Installation

-Install the program by downloading `downloadautosorter`.
+Install the program by downloading `downloadautosorter`, then executing `chmod -x downloadautosorter` whilst within the folder.

 ## Implemented Destinations by File Type